Skyscanner/applicationset-progressive-sync/charts/argocd-progressive-rollout/README.md

 ### Helm v2 Compatibility

-Users of Helm v2 should set the `installCRDs` value to `true` to install the CRDs.
+Users of Helm v2 should use `--set installCRDs=true` to install the CRDs.

 ## Values